mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 }
 ```

-On the Rust side, things are too different either.
-Because there's no asyncronous support for DNS in Tokio, we've used `blocking()` from Tokio.
-This is a function that will take a blocking closure returning a Future and execute that closure in a Thread pool returning a `Future`.
-It's very useful for wrapping non-async code.
+On the Rust side, things aren't too different either.
+Because there's no asyncronous support for DNS in Tokio, we've used `tokio_threadpool::blocking()`.
+This is a function that will take a blocking closure returning a `Future` and execute that closure in a thread pool returning a `Future` which resolves when the blocking closure returns.
+It's very useful for wrapping sync code.

 ```rust
 use std::net::ToSocketAddrs;